segmentio/segment-docs/src/connections/destinations/catalog/actions-vwo-cloud/index.md

 9. Click **Add Destination** and select the VWO Cloud Mode destination you created.
 From the **Connection Settings** screen, toggle the Send Track option on.
 Be sure you don't change the **Audience Entered/Audience Exited** event names.
 Click **Save**.

 > success ""
-> After you set up your destination, repeat steps eight and nine to sync any subsequent audiences.
+> After you set up your destination, you can repeat steps eight and nine to sync any subsequent audiences.

 Visit [Using Data From Segment](https://help.vwo.com/hc/en-us/articles/16147461611161){:target="_blank"} for more on how to configure audiences in VWO.